 To construct Federal Reserve District employment, jobs in D.C. and the 36 states that fall entirely in one Federal Reserve District are assigned to the appropriate district.
 Employment in each of the 14 states that fall in more than one Federal Reserve District is divided up using weights generated from monthly county employment data from the Current Employment and Wages program (CEW).
 For example, in December 2010, 19.7 percent of Louisiana’s employment was in the Eleventh Federal Reserve District and 80.3 percent was in the Sixth District .

 Chart 2 shows payroll employment for the U.S. and each Federal Reserve District, indexed to 100 in January 2007.
-The employment downturn that began in 2008 is readily apparent, as is the turnaround that took hold in late 2009 and early 2010.
-Although all Federal Reserve districts reflect the recession and following recovery, the precise timing of the peaks and troughs varies across the districts.
+Chart 2 shows payroll employment for the U.S. and each Federal Reserve District, indexed to 100 in January 2007.
+The employment downturn that began in early 2020 is readily apparent, as is the COVID recovery that followed.
+Although all Federal Reserve districts reflect the recession and following recovery, the progression of that recovery varies across the 12 districts.

 - County employment data from the Covered Employment and Wages program lag the state payroll data by several months.
 In months when the county employment data have not yet been released, we use the most recent weights available.